SmartHome-yourself/sonoff-tx-ultimate-for-esphome/README.md

 **relay_count** _(Default: 2)_
 Indicates whether it is the 1, 2 or 3 relay variant.
+The blind configuration only supports the variants with 2 or 3 relays.
 _Possible Values (Integer 1-3)_

 **vibra_time** _(Default: 100ms)_